 POKÉMON HINDRANCES

 Minor Hindrance: Stunted

 For whatever reason, this Pokémon's connection with their species' abilities is less than other Pokémon.
 This could be because they were raised away from a trainer or parent that should have taught them how to use their natural talents, they are disabled in this specific way, or a more esoteric reason like a curse or an inability to access an inner energy because of personal shortcomings.
 The end result is that the Pokémon doesn't have access to a Special Ability.

 Requirement: Cannot be taken with Hidden Ability.
 If taking this Hindrance and taking away the Special Ability would be a net positive, as determined by the GM, instead make the hindering Special Ability more severe.
 Nice try, Slaking players.

 Minor Hindrance:

-That One Move

-The Pokémon has one Move that would be super duper great and immensely useful if it didn't keep blowing up in their face somehow every time they try to use it.
-Choose one of the Pokémon's non-status Moves; failure while using this Move is treated as Ekans Eyes; If the Pokémon rolls a natural Ekans Eyes, the roll cannot be rerolled with Potential.
+That One Move The Pokémon has one Move that would be super duper great and immensely useful if it didn't keep blowing up in their face somehow every time they try to use it.
+Choose one of the Pokémon's (or a Partner's) Moves; flip a coin when it's used.
+Tails is treated as Ekans Eyes, no matter what the roll; Potential can't alter this result.
+This Move is rolled at two dice steps higher than normal.
+Major Hindrance: Papier-mâché The Pokémon has a supercharged weakness, taking even more damage from Super-Effective Moves than your typical Pokémon.

-Major Hindrance: Papier-mâché

-The Pokémon has a supercharged weakness, taking even more damage from Super-Effective Moves than your typical Pokémon.
 Any time their opponent would get +2 for a Move being Super Effective against this Pokémon, add another +2.
 The total bonus between all weaknesses cannot exceed +6.